 - Cloud services.
 A distributed network of servers able to offer massive storage, retrieval, and processing of data.

 - Blockchain.
-An encrypted ledger system able to accurately record events and transactions into records called blocks.
+An encrypted digital ledger system able to accurately record events and transactions into records called blocks.